So begins the story of

 off the ground, on February 6, 2007, I interviewed Olin Stephens (98 years young at the time!) at his home

-in Hanover, NH.
+in Hanover, New Hampshire.
 He allowed me to digitally record our conversation, and when my

 technical expertise permits, audio excerpts will be on this site.
 This was a